 Hawerchuk Owns the 1980s

 The man nicknamed “Ducky” was more than lucky.
 He was good.
 Scary good.
-The Jets’ first and only first-round pick, Dale Hawerchuk put up 103 points as an 18-year-old rookie in 1981-82.
+The Jets’ first and only first-round pick, Dale Hawerchuk, put up 103 points as an 18-year-old rookie in 1981-82 and won the Calder Trophy.

 That season was just the beginning: the versatile, reliable, and intelligent Torontonian quickly established himself as one of the NHL’s elite.
-He had six 100-plus-point campaigns in his first seven seasons — the only time he didn’t record 100 in that span, he had 91.
+He had six 100-plus-point campaigns in his first seven seasons, and the only time he didn’t record 100 in that span, he had 91.
 Overall, he had 929 points with the Jets in nine seasons before being traded to the Buffalo Sabres in 1990.

 Related: Winnipeg Jets 50-Goal Scorers